Mozambique Island: Things to Do + Travel Guide

 And remember to bring your reusable water bottle!
 Most restaurants don’t provide drinking water free of charge, and you’ll want to stay well-hydrated in the hot and tropical climate.

-Lastly, it probably goes without saying, but you’ll want to bring along a good camera (I’ve been very happy with my Sony a7iii) to capture this once-in-a-lifetime experience.
+Lastly, it probably goes without saying, but you’ll want to bring along a good camera to capture this once-in-a-lifetime experience.

 bridge to mozambique island